 Then the project began ...

-In this gallery, the rusted sills have been opened up, grime and body Schutz removed, and the paint stripped from the body by hand (not shown) and by low pressure blasting.
-This reveals the extent of rust, and in this case of this car, several existing fatique cracks.
+The rusted sills have been opened up, grime and body Schutz removed, and the paint stripped from the body by hand (not shown) and by low pressure blasting.
+This reveals the extent of rust, and in ...